-The early rounds will be here before you know it –Harvard’s deadline is September 6th, with many other schools due shortly thereafter.
+The early rounds will be here before you know it – Duke is due September 1st, Harvard and Stanford’s deadline is September 9th, and many other schools are due around the same time.
 Every year I am asked whether or not it’s strategic to apply to business school in the first round.
 In the vast majority of cases, the answer is clearly yes.

 Unless your applications are simply not ready, there is no advantage to waiting for a later round.
 Seats in the class fill, scholarship dollars are allotted, and it becomes increasingly hard to succeed if you have lower numbers.
 Start now, commit to an aggressive application timeline, and you could have great news by December.

-Karen Marks has more than 12 years of experience evaluating candidates for admission to Dartmouth College and the Tuck School of Business at Dartmouth.
-Since founding North Star Admissions Consulting in 2012, she has helped applicants gain admission to the nation’s top schools, including Stanford, Harvard, Wharton, Yale, Cornell, Dartmouth, Columbia, MIT, Duke, Georgetown, Northwestern, Booth, NYU, Ross, UVA, Haas and more.
-Clients have been awarded more than $10.2 million in scholarships, and more than 95% have gotten into at least one of their top-choice schools.
+Karen has more than 12 years of experience evaluating candidates for admission to Dartmouth College and to the Tuck School of Business at Dartmouth.
+Since founding North Star Admissions Consulting in 2012, she has helped applicants gain admission to the nation’s top schools, including Stanford, Harvard, Wharton, MIT, Tuck, Columbia, Kellogg, Yale, Booth, Haas, Duke, Johnson, Ross, NYU, UNC, UCLA, Georgetown and more.
+Her clients have been awarded more than 36 million dollars in scholarships, and more than 98% have gotten into one of their top-choice schools.